elatov/elatov.github.io/_posts/2014-07-26-migrate-google-sites-to-confluence.md

 	[ERROR] For more information about the errors and possible solutions, please read the following articles:
 	[ERROR] [Help 1] http://cwiki.apache.org/confluence/display/MAVEN/MojoExecutionException

-It looks like it's a know issue, and [here](https://github.com/foursquare/sites-to-markdown/issues/1) is link that talks about the fix.
+It looks like it's a known issue, and [here](https://github.com/foursquare/sites-to-markdown/issues/1) is link that talks about the fix.
 To fix it, just run `mvn install` and then it works fine:

 	elatov@fed:/opt/work/mig/sites-to-markdown$mvn install
 	[INFO] Scanning for projects...